radishmouse/connectjs-isomorphic-demo/README.md

 * Routing: ReactRouter
 * Server Framework: Express 4.x
 * (not done) Models/Controllers: (Flux)
-    * what the hell is this app supposed to do?
+    * (what the hell is this app supposed to do?)
     * injecting initial state
+    * what if initial data is async?
 * (not done)HTTP/XHR: (superagent)
     * proxying /api to a remote service
     * handling auth with remote service on server?